 We are looking for families who have a strong desire to serve individuals with developmental disabilities.
 “The biggest rewards come from the biggest challenges.”

 You will be approved for our adult or child program, depending on your preference.

 The Initial Call

-We conduct an initial call to determine your eligibility to foster.
+We conduct an initial call to determine your eligibility to become a support parent.

 – Every adult in the household must be able to pass a criminal background check.